diegobit/DRIPS/docs/monitor-messages.md

  Payload:           custom      Data specific to the current message type (see detailed specs below)

-This is the header which is used by all the messages.
+This is the format which is used by all the messages.

 ## INFO-MESSAGE